How to turn envy into a positive force

 The result?
 You’re now even much less likely to get what you want.

-I still go to parties and festivals; dancing by the left speaker and making random connections and friends reminds me why I’m alive.
+I still go to parties and festivals – dancing by the left speaker, and making random connections and friends reminds me why I’m alive.

 If I were to judge myself according to the standards created and set by someone I don’t know, never met and who I’ve no idea whether were truly and genuinely happy, then I’m probably way behind.

-But would you be feeling envy or jealousy at all were you not conditioned to believe you SHOULD be achieving X, Y and Z by certain points in your life?
+Would you be feeling envy were you not conditioned to believe you SHOULD be achieving X, Y and Z by certain points in your life?
 Social rules, the media and your own comparison to others keep telling you whether you’re a success or not.

-Do you really think that on your last breath you’d be thinking to yourself ‘Oh, I’m so glad I got on that property ladder…it’s been so rewarding, I can go in peace now’?
+Do you really think that on your last breath you’d be thinking to yourself: ‘Oh, I’m so glad I got on that property ladder…it’s been so rewarding, I can go in peace now’?

-3. There’s not enough for everyone.
+3. There’s not enough for everyone

 So you feel like you’re in competition to get those things, and any win for the other is a loss for you.

 But is that true?

-You could become the next big player.
+YOU could become the next big player.
 I mean, do you really believe that no one else will ever appear on the scene?
 So why can’t it be you?

 If only they knew you were around.

-4. You deserve success, probably more than them.
+4. You deserve success, probably more than them

 So you think it should be you the successful one.
 You in the limelight.
 It should be you winning out there, not them.